Scaffolding Parts: 11 Different Components Of Scaffolding

 According to the Occupational Safety and Health Administration (OSHA), toe boards must meet specific criteria:

-• Height: Toe boards should be at least 3.5 inches (9 cm) in vertical height from their top edge to the level of the walking-working surface.
+• Height: Toe boards should be at least 3.5 inches (9 cm) vertically from their top edge to the level of the walking-working surface.

 • Clearance: The gap between the bottom of the toe board and the platform surface should not exceed 0.25 inches (0.6 cm).